The hyperbolic cover of an elliptic Weyl group: Introduction

 As an application of Proposition~\ref{Lem:redCoxElt} and Theorem~\ref{thm:MainElliptic} we prove the following theorem, whose notation can be found in the last section of \cite{BWY21}.
-It provides a nice bijection between the poset of subobjects of a difficult category and a combinatorial poset (see also \cite{HK16} and \cite{BWY24}).
+It presents the new uniform approach of an isomorphism of posets between the poset of subobjects of a hereditary category and a combinatorial poset $[\idop,c] \subset W$ of the related extended Weyl group (see Section~\ref{Sec:IntervalPosets}) formulated for a weighted projective line of tubular type, which is extending results of \cite{HK16}.

-\begin{theorem} Let $\XX$ be a weighted projective line of tubular type over an algebraically closed field of characteristic zero with corresponding elliptic Weyl group $W$, $\tilde{W}$ the hyperbolic cover of $W$ with set of reflections $\tilde{T}$ and $\tilde{c} \in \tilde{W}$ a Coxeter transformation.
-Then there exists an order preserving bijection between \begin{itemize} \item the poset of thick subcategories of $\COH(\XX)$ that are generated by an exceptional sequence and ordered by inclusion; and \item the poset $[\idop, \tilde{c}]$ ordered by the absolut order. \end{itemize} \end{theorem}
+\begin{theorem} Let $\XX$ be a weighted projective line of tubular type over an algebraically closed field of characteristic zero with corresponding elliptic Weyl group $W$, and hyperbolic cover $\tilde{W}$ of $W$, with set of reflections $\tilde{T}$, and Coxeter transformation $\tilde{c} \in \tilde{W}$.
+Then there exists an order preserving bijection between \begin{itemize} \item the poset of thick subcategories of $\COH(\XX)$ that are generated by an exceptional sequence, ordered by inclusion; and \item the poset $[\idop, \tilde{c}]$, ordered by the absolute order. \end{itemize} \end{theorem}

-The results of this paper seem to assure that it is a good approach to consider the hyperbolic cover $\tilde{W}$ instead of $W$.
+In an appendix to this paper, we consider the Coxeter systems of finite rank, and construct for them the hyperbolic covers.
+We show that no new structures are appearing, more precisely that every hyperbolic cover of a Coxeter system is isomorphic to that Coxeter system (Proposition~\ref{Thm:HyperCoverCoxeter}).
+In particular, this provides a simple argument for the fact that every Coxeter system has a faithful representation in a non-degenerate space.
+We use this knowledge in \cite{BWY24}.
+There, the bijection given in \cite{HK16} is generalized to a uniform combinatorial description of all hereditary connected ext-finite abelian $k$-categories with a tilting object over an algebraic closed field in characteristic zero.

+\\ \textbf{Acknowledgement.} The authors would like to thank Ky\={o}ji Sait\={o} for his advice to study the Hurwitz action in the hyperbolic covers.
+We also like to thank Jon Mccammond and Georges Neaime for various discussions on the hyperbolic cover of the system of type $D_4^{(1,1)}$.
+Last not least, we thank an anonymous referee for various comments on a previous version of the paper, and Charly Schwabe for pointing out a serious misprint.
+The first author acknowledges that this work was supported by the Deutsche Forschungsgemeinschaft (SFB-TRR 358/1 2023 - 491392403).